 China was at the head of the class when it came to the manufacture of consumer electronic devices.
 However, Mexico's workforce has become more skilled through the assembly of other items related to the aerospace, automotive and medical device industries, consumer electronics companies began exploring the country as an alternative to having their goods made in China.

+Many of the consumer electronics sold around the world are now being manufactured in Mexico.
 According to a Business Monitor report, between 2013 and 2014, revenue generated from consumer electronics products manufactured in Mexico grew 5.7% from $13.1 billion to $13.9 billion.
 While this figure is modest, manufacturers who have been consistently satisfied with the level of quality of their products assembled in Mexico are beginning to invest more heavily in the sector.

-Growth of the consumer electronics industry in Mexico
+Growth of the Consumer Electronics Industry in Mexico

 According to Maquila Reference, the Baja California region of Mexico has been the epicenter of the consumer electronics manufacturing industry in the country, specifically, and North America in general, over the last 30 years.
 Baja California has a well established reputation for making intellectual property protection a priority.
 As a result, foreign companies have invested as much as $500 million in Mexico's electronics distribution market and $5 billion in the components manufacturing market.